Tips and Tricks For HR Departments | HR Cloud Blog

 The coffee-making giant had to implement a new sales software (a part of their CRM system) while ensuring their daily operations were maintained and their customer churn rates didn’t increase.
 This was a challenge given that Starbucks receives massive footprints daily.

-To overcome this challenge, they implemented an omnichannel approach with online and offline tutorials, in-person training and an ever-evolving support system.
+To overcome this challenge, they implemented an omnichannel approach with online and offline tutorials, in-person training, and an ever-evolving support system.

 We usually start with a comprehensive strategy before implementing changes in technology, but we often need to account for contingencies.
 Hence, every master plan should have a timeline stamp to do so.

-We first start with collecting data through SMS surveys, focus groups and interviews.
+We first start with collecting data through SMS surveys, focus groups, and interviews.
 Consider diversifying your sample space and not sticking to a team where you might need more help.
+The data should be evaluated to identify patterns, trends, and areas for improvement.
+This can be done by analyzing the data and identifying key findings.

 HR Cloud provides features like Polls, Pulse surveys and even gives you the option to build your own survey from scratch.
 You do not need to be worried about analyzing and reporting either because it does it all for you.